NikKowPHP/huberman-app-backend/app_documentation/backend_implementation_todo.md

-Of course.
-Based on my analysis and your decision to proceed with the existing Supabase integration, here is a detailed, simplified, and step-by-step plan in a markdown todo list format.
+### New, Detailed Plan for Production Readiness

-This plan is specifically designed to be executed by a 4B LLM.
-Each step is atomic, explicit, and includes verification criteria.
+Here is a revised, simple, and step-by-step `backend_implementation_todo.md` that addresses the critical schema flaw first, and then outlines the remaining tasks to achieve a production-ready state.
+This is designed to be actionable by a 4B LLM.

----

-### **`prod_ready_nestjs_todo.md`**
+### **`backend_implementation_todo.md`**

-# NestJS Production Readiness Plan
+# NestJS Production Readiness Plan - V2

-**Goal:** Finalize the NestJS application to be feature-complete, robust, and ready for production.
-This plan addresses all identified gaps from the migration analysis, embracing the existing Supabase authentication structure.
+**Goal:** Fix the critical database schema issue and complete the final features to make the NestJS application feature-complete, robust, and ready for production.

 **Legend:**
 *   `[ ]` - To-Do